An artist has created an exhibition featuring working electronic devices knitted using metal threads

 Our library content is no longer freely available.
 Please register to gain access to more than 12,000 innovations, updated daily.
 Our content is global in scope and covers solutions to the world's biggest challenges across 18 sectors.

-At Springwise, we have seen a variety of innovative electronic materials, including peelable circuits and an aqueous battery.
-Now, Vienna-based designer and artist Ebru Kurbak has developed electronics made from textiles.
-Kurbak’s project is called Stitching Worlds.
-It consists of five separate works that were put together over four years.
+Spotted: At Springwise, we have seen a variety of innovative electronic materials, including peelable circuits and an aqueous battery.
+Now, Vienna-based designer and artist Ebru Kurbak has developed a set of electronics made from textiles.
+The project is called Stitching Worlds, and consists of five separate works that were put together over four years.
 The works were recently showcased at Istanbul’s Yapı Kredi Culture Centre during the Istanbul Design Biennial.

-The projects on display also include a set of four tools designed to be used to create electronic textiles, and electronic components, including as switches and logic gates, that were crocheted out of conductive threads.
-The final piece is called called Knitcoin Edition.
-It is an adaption of Monopoly.
-The game compares the modern use of cryptocurrencies with traditional craft skills such as brocading and hand-weaving.
+The projects on display also include a set of four tools designed to create electronic textiles and electronic components, such as switches and logic gates crocheted out of conductive threads.
+The final piece is called the Knitcoin Edition, and is an adaption of Monopoly.
+The game combines the modern use of cryptocurrencies with traditional craft skills, such as brocading and hand-weaving.
 It uses play money called ‘knitcoin’ — when players need more play money, they must knit it.
 The installation invites the audience to speculate on the consequences of such a system.